raspberrypilearning/turtle-tracker/en/step_2.md

 --- /task ---

 --- task ---
 Can you predict the route the turtle will take with this code?
 Use the grid to help you.
-Think about where the turtle will go, then change the numbers in your `glide`{:class="block3motion"} blocks to use these coordinates and see if you are correct.
+Think about where the turtle will go, then change the numbers in your `glide`{:class="block3motion"} blocks to use these coordinates to see if you are correct.

 ![image of the Turtle 1 sprite](images/turtle-1-sprite.png)